Ewan-Brown/RPG-Game/README.md

 # RPG-Game
 Ewan's RPG Game project

+Do whatever the heck you want with this, in fact i'd be amazed if you found a use for the software here.

 A boring java game made by Ewan Brown with little to no user input, the game pretty much plays itself.
 Made for reasons of obtaining more knawledge